 - “Vue de toits (Effet de neige)” (1878): Sold for $16.6 million in 2019, further underscoring collector interest in urban snow scenes.

-These sales demonstrate Caillebotte’s movement into the top tier of blue-chip Impressionist investing, with price performance beginning to match his peers.
+These sales confirm Caillebotte’s movement into the top tier of blue-chip Impressionist investing, with price performance beginning to match his peers.

 Price Appreciation and ROI

-Caillebotte’s value appreciation is particularly impressive when viewed through a medium- to long-term lens.
-Since 2010, his works have outperformed many better-known artists on a CAGR basis:
+Caillebotte’s value appreciation is especially compelling when viewed through a medium to long-term lens.
+Since 2010, his works have outperformed many better-known artists on a CAGR basis, according to Bloomberg’s art market coverage.

-The supply-side dynamics of his market—low volume, high institutional interest, and increasing global visibility—have created fertile conditions for price growth.
-Furthermore, Caillebotte’s works appeal to both modern and traditional collectors due to their compositional clarity and narrative depth.
+The supply-side dynamics of his market, low volume, high institutional interest, and increasing global visibility, have created fertile conditions for price growth.
+Caillebotte’s works also appeal to both modern and traditional collectors due to their compositional clarity and narrative depth.

-Caillebotte represents a rare blend of scarcity, institutional prestige, and momentum.
+Caillebotte brings a rare blend of scarcity, institutional prestige, and momentum to the table.
 His market, once niche, is rapidly maturing, with top-tier results validating his place in the core Impressionist canon.
-For investors, this makes him an excellent candidate for asymmetric return—especially for those acquiring high-quality works before his prices converge fully with his more famous contemporaries.
+For you as an investor, this makes him an excellent candidate for asymmetric return, especially if you’re acquiring high-quality works before his prices fully converge with those of his more famous contemporaries.

-In short, Gustave Caillebotte is a rising star with blue-chip fundamentals—a strategic acquisition for collectors seeking growth potential within a historically significant context.
+Gustave Caillebotte is a rising star with blue-chip fundamentals.
+A strategic acquisition for collectors who want growth potential anchored in historically significant work.

 Édouard Manet

-Édouard Manet (1832–1883) is widely regarded as the intellectual forefather of modern art and a critical transitional figure between Realism and Impressionism.
+Édouard Manet (1832 to 1883) is widely regarded as the intellectual forefather of modern art and a critical transitional figure between Realism and Impressionism.
 Though he never officially exhibited with the Impressionists, Manet’s innovations in subject matter, brushwork, and compositional daring profoundly influenced the movement and secured his place as one of the most institutionally revered artists in history.

 From an investment standpoint, Manet’s work occupies a tier of scarcity-driven prestige.
-His relatively small oeuvre and strong institutional holdings have made his auction appearances rare—but when they occur, they command attention and fetch extraordinary prices.
+His relatively small body of work and strong institutional holdings have made his auction appearances rare.
+But when they do occur, they command serious attention and fetch extraordinary prices.

 Manet’s career was defined by audacity.
 Paintings like “Le Déjeuner sur l’herbe” (1863) and “Olympia” (1865) scandalized the Paris Salon and redefined modern aesthetics.
-By introducing contemporary life into classical formats—and rendering them with raw immediacy—Manet helped initiate the philosophical and stylistic break that would lead directly to Impressionism.
+By introducing contemporary life into classical formats and rendering them with raw immediacy, Manet helped initiate the philosophical and stylistic break that would lead directly to Impressionism, as documented extensively by Robb Report’s art coverage.

 While he refused to formally align with the Impressionist exhibitions, he remained closely tied to their circle, particularly with Berthe Morisot, his sister-in-law and frequent model.